 The Colour of our Sky is a profound story about the concept of the caste system in India, of how much that system decides the road people’s lives take.

 Mukta was born into a lower caste, one in which the women dedicate their lives to becoming prostitutes for their goddess.
-When Tara’s father rescues her, the two girls become more closely intertwined than either could ever have guessed.
+When Tara’s family takes her from there, the two girls become more closely intertwined than either could ever have guessed.

 Until Mukta is kidnapped in the middle of the night, and Tara just watches.

-Within each character is complexity, no one is just ‘good’ or ‘bad’, there is deep shame, determination, and love.
-Tara grew up in a middle-class home in India, is constantly reflecting the different ideologies she grew up with.
-Tara, in a moment of emotional difficulty, makes a decision that will haunt her well into adulthood–until she realizes she can’t rest until she makes things right.
+Within each character is complexity, no one is just ‘good’ or ‘bad’, there is a deep shame, determination, and love.
+Tara grew up in a middle-class home in India, is continuously reflecting the different ideologies she grew up with.
+Tara, in a moment of emotional difficulty, makes a decision that will haunt her well into adulthood–until she realises she can’t rest until she makes things right.